radicaled/dart-tools/README.md

 Features
 ========

-Lints the current .dart file, on change, when a pubspec.yaml file exists at project root.
+* Lints the current Dart file, on change, when a pubspec.yaml file exists at project root.
+* Lints the current Dart file via command palette.
+* Formats the current Dart file via command palette, supporting both whitespace-only and code transformation.

 Notes
 =====

+Linting and formatting will save the current editor buffer first.

 Requires your dart-sdk to be available in your path.
+Will fail silently otherwise.